Crashed Pakistan plane's pilot ignored 3 warnings to lower altitude: Report

 The pilot made a decision "on his own" to undertake a "go-around" after he failed to land the first time.
 It was only during the go-around that the ATC was informed that landing gear was not deploying, it said.

-"The pilot was directed by the air traffic controller to take the aircraft to 3,000 feet, but he managed only 1,800.
+"The pilot was directed by the air traffic controller to take the aircraft to 3,000 feet, but he managed only 1,800 feet.
 When the cockpit was reminded to go for the 3,000 feet level, the first officer said 'we are trying'," the report said.

+Soon afterwards the pilot reported loss of both engines and said he was “proceeding direct" meaning that he was going for a crash landing, Dawn newspaper reported.

+Though the controller cleared the PIA flight to land with both runways (25L and 25R) available, the pilot could be heard giving distress signal “May Day, May Day, May Day".

 The flight crashed at the Jinnah Garden area near Model Colony in Malir on Friday afternoon, minutes before its landing in Karachi's Jinnah International Airport.
 Eleven people on the ground were injured.